Hexton09/ZoltRooms/README.md

 ````
 And add your Firebase Project Config details

-Firebase-> Console -> Project Settings -> General -> Your apps -> Copy the Script and paste it
+Firebase-> Console -> Project Settings -> General -> Your apps -> Copy the Script and paste it inside the config file
 # To execute locally
 Go to
 ````